RayhanaAkterDev/crisis-vault/@diit_6th_semester/CSE-530219 » Software Engineering/01 » Software Engineering Paradigms/📘 015 » Write down the umbrella activities of software engineering.md

 The activities of umbrella activities are discussed below:

-1. **Software Project Tracking and Control**: This activity involves monitoring and managing the progress of the software project to ensure that it stays on schedule, within budget, and meets project goals.
-It includes tracking milestones, progress reports, and adjusting plans as needed.
+1. **Software Project Tracking and Control**
+    This activity involves monitoring and managing the progress of the software project to ensure it stays on schedule, within budget, and meets goals.
+It includes tracking milestones, progress reports, and making necessary adjustments to the plan.

+---

+2. **Risk Management**
-2. **Risk Management**: Risk management focuses on identifying, analyzing, and mitigating potential risks that could affect the success of the software project.
-It helps prevent major issues and ensures that risks are proactively handled to minimize their impact.
+    Risk management focuses on identifying, analyzing, and minimizing potential risks that may affect the project's success.
+Proactively handling risks helps prevent serious issues and ensures smoother project execution.

+---

-3. **Software Quality Assurance (SQA)**: SQA involves activities to ensure that the software meets the required quality standards.
-This includes planning and conducting reviews, audits, inspections, and testing to verify that the software is reliable, secure, and performs as expected.
+3. **Software Quality Assurance (SQA)**
+    SQA includes processes and activities to ensure the software meets defined quality standards.
+It involves planning and conducting reviews, audits, and testing to ensure the product is reliable, secure, and functions as expected.

-4. **Formal Technical Reviews**: These reviews involve structured assessments of the software design, code, and other project artifacts.
-They are conducted by a team of professionals, helping to identify defects early, improve quality, and ensure that the software meets its requirements.
+---

+4. **Technical Reviews**
+    Structured reviews of software artifacts like design documents and source code are conducted to detect defects early.
+These reviews involve team members assessing quality and conformance to requirements.

+---

-5. **Software Configuration Management**: Configuration management involves tracking and controlling changes in the software and its related documentation.
-This ensures proper version control, enables traceability of changes, and maintains consistency across different parts of the software.
+5. **Software Configuration Management**
+    This activity tracks and controls changes in the software and related documents.
+It ensures version control, traceability, and consistency, helping to manage updates and avoid conflicts in the project.

+---

-6. **Document Preparation and Production**: Creating and maintaining thorough documentation is essential throughout the software development process.
-This includes documenting requirements, design decisions, code, and test results, ensuring that the software is maintainable and understandable in the future.
+6. **Document Preparation and Production**
+    Creating and maintaining clear, complete documentation is essential.
+This includes documenting requirements, design decisions, source code, and test results to support future maintenance and understanding of the software.

-7. **Reusability Management**: Reusability management encourages the development of software components that can be reused across different projects or modules.
-This helps reduce development time and effort by leveraging existing, tested components.
+---

+7. **Reusability Management**
+    This activity promotes the use and creation of reusable software components.
+By reusing tested and proven modules, development time and cost are reduced, and software quality improves.

+---

-8. **Measurement and Metrics**: This activity involves defining and collecting metrics related to software development.
-It helps track the quality of the software and the efficiency of the development process.
-Metrics such as defect density, code complexity, and test coverage are commonly used.
+8. **Measurement and Metrics**
+    It involves collecting and analyzing quantitative data related to software and its development process.
+Metrics like defect rates, code complexity, and test coverage help monitor performance and guide improvements.

-9. **Project Management**: Project management encompasses planning, organizing, and overseeing the execution of the software project.
-It ensures the project stays on track by managing resources, schedules, budgets, and stakeholder communication, facilitating the successful completion of the project.

-10. **Verification and Validation (V&V)**: Verification and validation activities ensure that the software is developed according to specifications and fulfills user requirements.
-Verification checks if the software was built correctly (i.e., according to the design), while validation ensures the right product is built (i.e., meeting user needs and expectations).

 ![[umbrella-activity.webp]]